-“[A] videogame network of nine worlds – each one a personal utopia developed by a member of AAA collective.
-Is a collective utopia possible? […] Free a bird[.]
+“[A] videogame network of nine worlds – each one a personal utopia[.] […] Free a bird[.]
 Use a telescope[.]
 Manipulate cloth[.]
 Party with an alien[.]
 Perform some rituals[.]
-Shoot bio-bullets to spawn life[.]
+Shoot [biobullets] to spawn life[.]
 Die[.]”

 Superficially, this game is ‘weird’, but what does that mean?
 On their website, AAA asserts this as an “acid game”, a widening of reality.
-Video games do not operate in the same dimension as us, so why wouldn’t we take advantage of worlds that are impossible in real life?
+Video games do not operate in the same dimension as us, so why would we not take advantage of worlds that are impossible in real life?
 Although many gamers accept the unreality of fantasy worlds and superhuman protagonists, they often require a grounded entry point into their universe.
 “Utopias: Navigating Without Coordinates” does not grant such a platform, asking the player to suspend any expecations of familiarity and dive headfirst into their visions.
-After all, wouldn’t we have to destroy and rewrite our current existence to arrive at a place of true happiness?
+After all, would we not have to destroy and rewrite our current existence to arrive at a place of true happiness?

-What each artist presents structurally are wildly disparate, from an abstract third-person walking sim to an anti-violence rail-shooter.
+What each artist presents structurally are wildly disparate, from an abstract third-person walking simulation to an anti-violence rail-shooter.
 Each experience, residing on different planets accessed from a warped hub, feels like a short dive into the mind of the artist.
 Though they are heterogenous, they share the commonality of transcending past our current reality into a more collective and natural lifestyle.